 - Cryptonator Wallet: With a clean interface and a host of useful functions, this wallet is a great pick for beginners and pros alike.
 It’s compatible with a huge range of currencies and is available as a desktop client or mobile app.

 Step 2.
 Find a Peercoin exchange

-As buying and selling cryptocurrencies becomes more popular the amount of exchanges offering lesser-known coins goes up, so you shouldn’t find it all that difficult to locate a suitable place to purchase your Peercoin.
-Here are a couple of our favourite exchanges where you’ll find Peercoin:
+As buying and selling cryptocurrencies becomes more popular, the amount of exchanges offering lesser-known coins such as Peercoin, NEXO, NEO, Golem and many more goes up, so you shouldn’t find it difficult to locate a suitable place to buy Peercoin.
+Here are a couple of our favourite exchanges where you’ll be able to buy PPC:

 Step 3.
 Withdraw your Peercoin

 After buying Peercoin, you’ll want to withdraw it at your earliest possible convenience and transfer it to your wallet.
 It’s much safer than leaving it on the exchange.

 If trading is all you’re interested in, you might not want to bother with a wallet as you won’t need to buy Peercoin (PPC).
 Instead, you’ll be speculating on it and trying to predict whether the value will go up or down over a set amount of time.

 Step 1.
 Find a broker

 When you’ve chosen a broker, you’ll want to deposit some cash, so you’ve got something to trade with.
 Plus500 and eToro have a minimum deposit amount of £100 or £200 respectively.